 Crawick Multiverse is an arts and visitor attraction, and events venue, which has used landscape art to transform a former open-cast coal mine into an outdoor space for community use, linking the themes of space, astronomy and cosmology.

-Everything you need to know about Dumfries & Galloway
+Everything you need to know about Dumfries and Galloway

-The best things to do in Dumfries & Galloway
+The best things to do in Dumfries and Galloway